alphagov/notifications-tech-docs/source/documentation/_callbacks.md

 1. Go to the __API integration__ page.
 1. Select __Callbacks__.

+#### Retry behaviour

+If Notify sends a `POST` request to your service, but the request fails then we will retry.

+We will retry every 5 minutes, up to a maximum of 5 times.

 ### Delivery receipts

 When you send an email or text message, Notify will send a receipt to your callback URL with the status of the message.
 This is an automated method to get the status of messages.